acrelle/discord-irc-docker/README.md

 # discord-irc
-Raspberry PI image for discord-irc running on nodejs
+Raspberry PI docker image for discord-irc running on nodejs

 Based on armhf/node